 I’ve rarely blogged about avatarian beauty and fashion.
 I’ve had my reason for not doing this, mainly that I didn’t want this blog to be about beauty and fashion… yuk, yuk.
-I wanted this blog to focus on my personal experiences, exploring, nightlife, and my special interests like Japanese gardening, Blues for Autism, etc. However, today I do want to say a few things beauty and fashion.
+I wanted this blog to focus on my personal experiences, exploring, nightlife, and my special interest in Japanese gardening.
+However, today I do want to say a few things beauty and fashion.

 The first comment I have is that there has been a sort of generational change in both beauty and fashion.
 I believe the change is largely driven by competition between the builders of fashion products.
 The changes are clearly related to ever increasing skills of the builder, but also by apparent improvements in the building technologies.

 When I first came online, I quickly loaded up with the usual collections of skirts, shirts, pants and clunky looking prim shoes.
 The clothing was often stylish but rarely did I find clothes that had the fine textures that seem to flow with my movements.
 My skin was one of those very tanned freebie jobbies and my hair was soooo full of hair spray it didn’t move…hehe.
 You could blame all this on being noobie, but the fine quality products that exist today just weren’t available two years ago.